postgresml/postgresml/pgml-sdks/rust-bridge/README.md

 The impl block for the struct `Test` is there just like before, but notice the impl block for `TestPython` which is written in the fashion Py03 requires, but simply parses arguments and calls through to `Test`'s methods.

-The key takeaway is that the macros used in this crate take vanilla Rust code and translate it to Rust that crates like Py03 expect and use to generate native Python classes.
+The key takeaway is that the macros used in this crate take vanilla Rust code and translate it to Rust that crates like Py03 use to generate native Python classes.

 # Python